ImpossibleFinance/impossible-node-sale/IFTieredSale.md

         Buyers make purchases within allowed tiers using or without promo codes, as applicable.
     Claim Promo Code Profits:
         Operators or promo code masters claim accumulated profits from their codes.
+    Cash profits:
+        safeCashPaymentToken() assume all of the rewards are valid, making sure that there will always be enough payment tokens to be withdrawn by referrers.
+Admin can cash the remaining payment token using cashPaymentToken() after making sure everyone has withdrawn the reward

 4. Calculation of Promo Code Profits with Examples